confluentinc/ksql/docs/syntax-reference.rst

 Operators
 =========

-KSQL supports the following operators in value expressions:
+KSQL supports the following operators in value expressions.

 The explanation for each operator includes a supporting example based on the following table: